aurates/Minecraft-Image-to-Tooltips-Converter/README.md

 ### Image Resolution
 - **Default Width**: 75 pixels
 - **Default Height**: 64 pixels
+- **I would suggest you keep the aspect ratio as the origional image, so it doesn't look weird**

 **Tips for best results:**
 - Larger dimensions = more detail but longer lore text